 A bright, floral and bubbly gin drink, the Fleur de Paradis comes from New York City bartending vet Kenta Goto.
 A lightly botanical gin, a floral liqueur, a mix of citrus juices and some bubbly wine all come together to evoke a paradise flower, the South African flower from which the drink gets its name.
-Though the cocktail is a little busy with seven ingredients, they’re fairly common ones that can find their way into other drinks.
+Though the cocktail is a little busy with seven ingredients, they’re fairly common ones.

 The Fleur de Paradis starts with Plymouth gin, a moderately priced dry gin that is well respected by bartenders for its nuanced botanicals.
 While it bears many similarities to London dry gins like Tanqueray, Beefeater or Bombay Sapphire, there are a few differences.
 Plymouth gin is less juniper-forward and also includes botanicals such as coriander, cardamom and angelica root, all of which give it an earthier tone.
 This distinction is important to the Fleur de Paradis, as swapping the gin for a more traditional London dry style will cause it to be a touch more bitter.

-To complete the floral image and give the drink a touch of extra color, Goto garnishes it with an edible pansy, though it’s not a required step.
+To complete the floral image and give the drink a touch of extra color, Goto garnishes it with an edible pansy, though doing so is not a required step.

 - 2 ounces Plymouth gin

 - 1/4 ounce simple syrup

 - 1 dash orange bitters